-5.6 Maternity leave
+5.6 Parental leave

-A female employee, not eligible for leave under the provisions of the Family and Medical Leave Act of 1993, but who has been employed by the Town for at least ninety (90) days as a full-time employee, shall be entitled to leave for a period not exceeding eight weeks for the purpose of giving birth or for adopting a child under the age of 18, or under 23 if the child is mentally or physically handicapped.
-In order to be eligible for leave under this section, the employee is required to give two weeks notice in advance of the anticipated date of departure, stating her intention to return and anticipated date of return.
-Upon her return to work, the employee is entitled to be restored to her previous position, or to a similar position which has the same status and pay as her previous position, and to the length of service credit and seniority as of the date of her leave.
+An employee, not eligible for leave under the provisions of the Family and Medical Leave Act of 1993, but who has been employed by the Town for at least ninety (90) days as a full-time employee, shall be entitled to leave for a period not exceeding eight weeks for the purpose of having or adopting a child under the age of 18, or under 23 if the child is mentally or physically handicapped.
+In order to be eligible for leave under this section, the employee is required to give two weeks' notice, or such lesser amount of notice as may be feasible based on medical circumstances, in advance of the anticipated date of departure, stating their intention to return and anticipated date of return.
+Upon their return to work, the employee is entitled to be restored to their previous position, or to a similar position which has the same status and pay as their previous position, and to the length of service credit and seniority as of the date of their leave.
 Qualified part-time employees are also eligible for leave under this section.
-Leave under this section shall be unpaid, unless the employee is eligible to apply other leave, such as sick leave or vacation to which she is entitled.
+Leave under this section shall be unpaid, unless the employee is eligible to apply other leave, such as sick leave or vacation to which they are entitled.